 A \$25 fee is required for each transaction.
 Each score transfer, score release, or score advisory is considered a separate transaction.
 This fee may be paid by check made payable to NCBE, or by credit card (MasterCard or Visa only).
-Payment is non-refundable, even if the request cannot be processed because of jurisdiction rules.
-It is the examinee's responsibility to verify that he or she has provided the correct information for the service(s) requested.
+Refunds will not be provided for any reason.
+It is the examinee's responsibility to read these instructions carefully before requesting any score services and to verify that he or she has provided the correct information.